Blazemeter/taurus/site/dat/docs/Locust.md

 # Locust.io Executor
 [Locust.io](http://locust.io/) is python-based load generating tool where you have full freedom of programming test scenario in Python language.
 It uses resource-efficient coroutine approach.

-Locust package is not installed automatically by Taurus, please install it manually: `pip install locustio`
+Switch to old Locust versions (< 0.13) is impossible for compatibility purposes.

 Make note that for Locust `iterations` option means quantity of requests, not cycles of scenario (as the last can contains more than one request).
 Following load profile settings has no effect for this executor: `throughput` and `steps`

 Taurus appends `PYTHONPATH` with path to artifacts directory and current working directory.
 Make sure you have no module name clashes (for example, don't name your locustfile as `locust.py`).

 Here's example config that uses existing locust file: